OFF

 Jiri to Everest Base Camp Trek

-Experience the once-in-a-lifetime Jiri to Everest Base Camp Trek, a long and memorable adventure starting from the mid-hills at Jiri (1,905m) gradually rising to the base of the highest mountain in the world.
+Experience the once-in-a-lifetime Jiri to Everest Base Camp Trek, a long and memorable adventure starting from the mid-hills at Jiri (1,905m), gradually rising to the base of the highest mountain in the world.

-Jiri to Everest Base Camp chases the celebrated EBC trail from Namche onwards, however skipping a scenic Lukla flight to be compensated by more cultural and biological diversity in the Solu region, which is generally missed out.
-Jiri, the starting point of the trek is also referred to as the Switzerland of Nepal, due to similarities in weather and in the design of some houses constructed under the Swiss development assistance program.
-It is a stunning small mid-hill town that is famous for cheese, potato, and woodcraft.
-The mountainous hamlets between Jiri and Namche are wonderful time-forgotten villages, which can be interesting discoveries during this trek.
+Jiri, the starting point of the trek, is also referred to as the Switzerland of Nepal, due to similarities in weather and in the design of some houses constructed under the Swiss development assistance program.
+It is a stunning small mid-hill town that is famous for cheese, potatoes, and woodcraft.
+The mountainous hamlets between Jiri and Namche are wonderful time-forgotten villages, which can be interesting discoveries during this trek to Everest Base Camp from Jiri.

 Jiri to Everest Base Camp Trek is the initial expedition route to the Everest Base Camp that Sir Edmund Hillary and Tenzing Norgay Sherpa followed to get to the Northern Base Camp of Everest on the way to accomplish a historic summit in 1953.
 The early expedition teams used it to ascend Mt.
-Everest and is well-known as one of the most beautiful trekking trails.
-It is still an attraction for domestic as well as international trekkers.
-This route starts from Jiri and passes through the Sherpa villages of the Solu and Khumbu regions to the Everest Base Camp.
-It also includes a side trip to Kala Patthar at 5,550m, from where the southwest face of Everest can be seen.
-The route is a great opportunity to experience the laidback life without trekkers crowding the trail and allows for gradual acclimatization.
-On return, you trek up to Lukla for the exciting flight back to Kathmandu.
+Everest, and it is well-known as one of the most beautiful trekking trails.

-Jiri to Everest Base Camp Trek Trip Highlights
+Jiri to Everest Base Camp Trekking Highlights

 - Start with a road trip to the beautiful village of Jiri and end with a flight from Lukla